TheOxFromOutOfTheBox/cryptodatafetch/README.md

 # cryptodatafetch
-An app which fetches realtime data from crypto api.
+An app which fetches realtime data from crypto API.